pioneers/runtime/executor/README.md

 To make the executor, do `make executor` which uses `gcc` to compile the C code to an executable.

 ## Testing
+First, follow the build instructions.
 To just test the student API functions, run `make test_api`.

 To test the executor, you first need to create instances of the `DEV_HANDLER` and the `NET_HANDLER`.
-This can be done by first making the files with:
+This can be done by first making the test files:

 > cd shm_wrapper
 > make static
 > cd ../shm_wrapper_aux
 > make static

 Then in a separate terminal that is at `c-runtime/`, do `./create_static_shm.sh`.
+This will begin the initial modes and afterwards, will be a prompt that waits for you to input the next mode of either `auto`, `teleop`, `idle`, or `stop`.

 In the original terminal, you can finally go to `c-runtime/executor` and run `./executor` to test that the executor process properly spawns the threads to run the student code.
 The student code that is by default ran will be in `studentcode.py`.

 ## Detailed Description